Dr Dipak Ramji

 Drawing of molecular structure.

-Atherosclerosis and its complications, such as coronary heart disease and stroke, are directly responsible for over 50% of all deaths in the Western world.
-Macrophages play a prominent role in the pathogenesis of the disease, with their uncontrolled uptake of atherogenic lipoproteins and their subsequent transformation into foam cells representing a critical early step in atherogenesis.
-The products of several genes contribute, either directly or indirectly, to lipoprotein metabolism and foam cell formation.
+Atherosclerosis and its complications, such as coronary heart disease and stroke, are directly responsible for about 34% of all deaths in the Western world.
+Atherosclerosis is an inflammatory disorder of the vasculature orchestrated by cytokines.
+Macrophages play a prominent role in the pathogenesis of this disease, with the uncontrolled uptake of atherogenic lipoproteins by these cells and the subsequent transformation into foam cells representing a critical early step in atherogenesis.
+The products of several genes contribute, either directly or indirectly, to the inflammatory response, lipoprotein metabolism and foam cell formation.
 The regulation of such genes by factors that are known to be present in the atherosclerotic lesion, such as cytokines, growth factors, chemotactic factors and modified lipoproteins is, therefore, likely to make a major contribution to the initiation and the progression of the disease.
-A major focus of research in my laboratory is devoted to understanding both the signal transduction pathway(s) and the transcriptional/post-transcriptional control mechanisms by which such factors modulate the expression of key genes in macrophages implicated in the regulation of foam cell formation, including lipoprotein lipase, apolipoprotein E, ATP-binding cassette transporter-A1, and liver X receptors.
-Such studies are expected to increase our understanding of the molecular basis of foam cell formation and atherosclerosis and, in the longer term, to identify potentially novel targets for therapeutic intervention.
+A major focus of research in my laboratory is devoted to understanding the molecular mechanisms by which such factors, particularly cytokines, regulate the inflammatory response, foam cell formation and the expression of key genes implicated in these processes.
+Specific focus is on the actions of interferon-gamma, transforming growth factor-beta and interleukin-33.
+In addition, the mechanisms underlying the anti-inflammatory actions of drugs (e.g. statins, activators of nuclear receptors) and fatty acids/metabolites (e.g. dihomo-gamma-linolenic acid, eicosapentaenoic acid, docosahexaenoic acid) are being elucidated.
+Such studies will advance our understanding of the molecular basis of foam cell formation and atherosclerosis and, in the longer term, identify potentially novel targets for therapeutic intervention.

 Regulation of transcription factors belonging to the CCAAT/enhancer binding protein (C/EBP) family